martinobdl/ITCH/README.md

 # NASDAQ ITCH 50 Book Constructor
 > Given the NASDAQ Total View ITCH 50 data feed, reconstruct the full depth order book and related messages.

 This is an efficient c++ implementation of reconstructing a Limit Order Book from data feed messages issued by NASDAQ according to the ITCH 50 data protocol specified at <https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHSpecification.pdf>.
-Samples data is publicly available trough NASDAQ public ftp at <ftp://emi.nasdaq.com/ITCH/>.
-The program will output two csv files containing the messages and related limit order book for the relative stock.
+Some samples data is publicly available trough NASDAQ public ftp at <ftp://emi.nasdaq.com/ITCH/>.
+The program will output two csv files containing the messages and the related limit order book for the relative stock.

 # Folder Structure